xandaron/HMCTS-Developer-Challenge-Submission/README.md

 This repository contains my submission for the **DTS Developer Technical Test**.
 The project focuses on building a task management system for HMCTS caseworkers.
 The API is fully functional and built in **Go**, with **Docker** used for containerized deployment and a **MySQL** database.

 > ✅ API functionality is complete
+> ✅ UI implemented with modern design using Tailwind CSS
 > ❌ Unit tests not yet implemented
-> ❌ Frontend UI is minimal and currently under development

 ---